apache/camel/tooling/archetypes/camel-archetype-blueprint/src/main/resources/archetype-resources/ReadMe.txt

     mvn install

+To run the example you can execute the following Maven goal

+    mvn camel:run

 To deploy the example in OSGi.
 For example using Apache ServiceMix or Apache Karaf.
 You will run the following command from its shell: